-MCMIL has extended this relationship by producing Ultramarine Blue Powder under the brand name of "Robin Blue" for Reckitt Benckiser, used as a fabric whitener.
-The use of Ultramarine Blue in laundry is a traditional and time-tested post washing aid to improve the whiteness of white fabric.
+MCMIL has expanded its product portfolio by producing Ultramarine Blue Powder under the brand name "Robin Blue" for Reckitt Benckiser, a well-known fabric whitener.
+Ultramarine Blue has long been used as a traditional and reliable post-wash aid to enhance the brightness and whiteness of white fabrics.